blocknotes/administrate_ransack/README.md

 A plugin for [Administrate](https://github.com/thoughtbot/administrate) to use [Ransack](https://github.com/activerecord-hackery/ransack) for filtering resources.

 Features:
-- add Ransack method via module prepend in controller;
+- add Ransack search results using module prepend inside an Administrate controller;
-- offer a filters bar based on the resource's attributes;
+- offer a filters side bar based on the resource's attributes;
 - customize searchable attributes.

 ## Installation